haskell-cryptography/cacophony/README.md

 found, it is generated.
 If it is found, it is verified.
 All files within the `vectors/` directory (regardless of their name) are also verified.

 The generated vectors are minified JSON.
-There is a small python script within the `tools/` directory that formats the JSON-blob in to something more readable.
+There is a small python script within the `tools/pretty_print` directory that formats the JSON-blob according to [the format](https://github.com/noiseprotocol/noise_wiki/wiki/Test-vectors) specified on the Noise Wiki.

 ## Custom Handshakes